Munene19/IP10-Flask-Blog/README.md

 ## The Blog spot
 By Mike Munene

-Pitches is a web application that allows users to use that one minute wisely.
-The users will submit their one minute pitch and other users will vote on them and leave comments to give their feedback on them.
-The pitches are organized by category.
-You can have different categories of pitches.
+Blog is a web application that allows users to post blogs.
+The users will submit their blog posts and other users will leave comments to give their feedback on them.

 ### User Requirements
 user should register and create an account.